Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-On April 19, 1787 Herschel (discoverer of Uranus) spotted 3 red glowing spots in a dark region of the moon.
-From Herschel’s perspective, he theorized they were volcanoes and compared the brightness of the spots to a comet spotted 9 days prior by Pierre-Francois.
-He found that the magnitude of the spots was on par with a “dim naked-eye star,” but we know that there are no volcanoes on the moon so what did Herschel see?
+On April 19, 1787, Herschel (discoverer of Uranus) spotted three red glowing spots in a dark region of the moon.
+From Herschel’s perspective, he theorized they were volcanoes and compared the brightness of the spots to a comet spotted nine days prior by Pierre-Francois.
+He found that the magnitude of the spots was on par with a “dim naked-eye star,” but we know that there are no volcanoes on the moon—so what did Herschel see?
 There was a lot of solar activity at the time that produced aurora, but to have this so far from the arctic is unlikely.
-Maybe a possible interaction of the surface with the solar wind has also been postulated (Seargent 6-7).
+An interaction between the surface and solar wind has also been postulated (Seargent 6-7).

 In 1866, Schmidt was observing the Linne crater and noting that it didn’t seem definite but instead was like “a whitish cloud.”
 Others took a look at the crater but didn’t see anything unusual about it.
 It was notable because Schmidt was an established astronomer and was not prone to making mistakes.
 It was a genuine curiosity for the science community as to what he saw (Trident).

-From 1919 to 1924 Pickering sees dark areas that seemed to change in size on the moon’s surface.
-He therefore felt it was the result of a living presence on the moon.
-He too also spotted bright changes at various points on the moon and felt they were volcanoes.
+From 1919 to 1924, Pickering saw dark areas that seemed to change in size on the moon’s surface, which he believed to be the result of a living presence.
+He also spotted bright changes at various points on the moon and postulated that they were volcanoes.
 But with no one seeing these amazing things at the time, the most likely explanation was that Pickering had floaters in his eye(s) (Seargent 7-8).

 The outgassing theory would result from subsurface pockets being released via tidal interactions.
 These gases could come from the decay of radioactive particles, and evidence from Apollo 15 indicates this.
-They too spotted a red TLP and noted a spike in alpha particles, a tell-tale by-product of the decay of Radon-222 (which is known to be on the moon.
-Another possibility is a meteorite impact vaporizing material upon impact and driving an energetic show.
+NASA also spotted a red TLP and noted a spike in alpha particles, a tell-tale by-product of the decay of Radon-222 (known to be on the moon).
+Another possibility is a meteorite vaporizing material upon impact and driving an energetic show.
 Electromagnetic considerations may also play a role, with a charge buildup in surface dust being released by solar activity (Armagh).

 Any type of clustering in sightings would be significant because one would expect a rather random distribution across the surface of the moon.
 This has not been the case.
 During Moon-Blink, NASA discovered that almost a third of the known sightings at the time came from the Aristarchus crater.
-The first known sighting was on February 4th, 1821 by Captain Kater and several more were seen for the next 100 years.
-Many described the event as if a star appeared momentarily in the crater or as if a wall was being illuminated (Armagh, Hanks).
+The first known sighting was on February 4th, 1821, by Captain Kater and several more were seen for the next 100 years.
+Many described the event as resembling a star appearing momentarily in the crater or a wall being illuminated (Armagh, Hanks).

-The first notable modern observation of the event took place on October 13, 1959 when E.H.
+The first notable modern observation of the event took place on October 13, 1959, when E.H.
 Rowe looked at the crater through his 36-inch telescope.
-He too saw the white flash but unlike others he also spotted a reddish glow that was at the perimeter of the white flash.
+He also saw the white flash, but unlike others, he also spotted a reddish glow that was at the perimeter of the white flash.
 It lasted a few seconds, then only the normal glow remained.
-Just over 4 years later on October 29, 1963 James A, Greenacre and Edward Barr (both at Lowell Observatory) looked at the crater.
-They too saw red, orange, and pink colorings but did not secure any pictures.
-However, Greenacre was established as a well-respected lunar expert so the findings had some weight to it.
-And a few days later on November 1 and 2, 1963 Zdenek Kopal and Thomas Rackham see similar luminescence on the moon and were able to photograph them.
+Just over 4 years later, on October 29, 1963, James A, Greenacre and Edward Barr (both at Lowell Observatory) examined the crater.
+They too saw red, orange, and pink colors but did not secure any pictures.
+However, Greenacre was established as a well-respected lunar expert, so the findings had some weight to them.
+And a few days later, on November 1 and 2, 1963 Zdenek Kopal and Thomas Rackham see similar luminescence on the moon and were able to photograph them.
 These findings were published in Scientific American that year, and more and more sightings of the event were being recorded by others.
 Astronauts even got a first-hand view of this.
 During Apollo 11, NASA was told that a TLP was happening at that moment in the crater.
 They asked the Apollo 11 crew to look at the crater from their vantage point and found that indeed the general area seemed to glow (Seargent 14, Hanks).

 This is another crater with a history of TLPs.
 On October 26, 1956, Dinsmore Alter took a near-UV picture of the crater and noticed that the bottom was all blurry.
 Based on how the picture was taken, only an ionizing atmosphere would account for the sighting seen, meaning some outgassing was occurring at the time.
 On November 2, 1958 Mikolai A. Kozyrev saw an “eruption” near the high point on the Alphonsus crater for about 30 minutes.
 And fortunately, the 48 inch reflector he was using had a spectrometer so he was able to gather chemical information on what he was seeing.
 His data indicated that it was mainly C2/C3 molecular gas and the spectrum had a peak near the center and was white in appearance.
 The brightness then decreased until the normal albedo was restored.
 Scientists wondered if an outflow of gas from below the surface was the culprit, but why would it happen then?
 Maybe it was a comet impact, which would explain the carbon seen but the odds of one hitting the moon are quite low.
 Another point against this was how Kozyrev spotted further activity at the same spot on October 23 1959 (Seargent 13, Trident).

 Thus far, no scientific consensus has been reached on the subject.
-Some have noted that the known sightings has dropped since the 1970s, maybe because of improvements in technology or because of a lull in lunar activity.
-Who knows, but surely as the years progress we will find more data that will enable us to reach our conclusion(s) about what caused TLPs.
+Some have noted that the number of known sightings has dropped since the 1970s, perhaps because of improvements in technology or because of a lull in lunar activity.
+Who knows, but surely as the years go on, we will find more data that will enable us to reach our conclusion(s) about what caused TLPs.

 Armagh Observatory.
 “Whatever happened to transient lunar phenomena?” armaghplanet.com.
 Armagh Observatory and Planetarium, 27 Feb.
 2014.
 Web.
 25 Sept.
 2018.